This entry is part 6 of 43 in the series Letters from Indochina

 By Simon J. Lau

-Today I arrived in Siem Reap, a little city in northwestern Cambodia.
-While the town itself is known for its markets and nightlife, most tourists visit for one reason: to visit Angkor Wat.
-I’ll be here for five days and four nights, so I let myself ease into things.
+Today, I arrived in Siem Reap, a town in northwestern Cambodia.
+While it’s known for its markets and nightlife, most visitors come for one reason: to see Angkor Wat.
+I’ll be here for five days, so I’m letting myself ease into things.
+First on the list: lunch.

-For lunch, I had chicken and rice.
-The serving sizes in Cambodia are much smaller than in the U.S.—which probably explains why so few Cambodians are overweight (and why so many Americans are).
-Still, I’ve always felt the portions here are on the small side.
-That suspicion was confirmed when I overheard a Chinese couple order another meal because they were still hungry.
-And let’s be honest—the Chinese aren’t exactly known for overeating or being overweight either.
+I had chicken and rice, a simple and satisfying start.
+Portions in Cambodia are noticeably smaller than in the U.S., which probably explains why so few Cambodians are overweight and why so many Americans are.
+Still, I’ve always felt the servings here run small.
+That hunch was further confirmed when I overheard a Chinese couple order a second entree because they were still hungry.
+And let’s be honest, the Chinese aren’t exactly known for overeating either.

-I hadn’t ordered seconds up until now, but after hearing them, I felt empowered to do the same.
-For my second dish, I went with amok—the same entree I had on my first day in Cambodia.
-(Although, the place in Phnom Penh did it better.)
-I kind of regret it—one dish was too little, but two was too much.
-The food, combined with two large beers, really did me in, and I ended up crawling back to my hotel for a long five-hour nap.
+I hadn’t ordered seconds until now, but hearing them gave me the confidence to do the same.
+For my second dish, I went with amok, the same entree I had on my first day in Cambodia.
+(Although the place in Phnom Penh did it better.)
+I kind of regret it.
+One dish was too little, but two was too much.
+The food, combined with two large beers, really did me in, and I ended up crawling back to my hotel for a long nap.

 When I finally woke up in the evening, the heat had started to break.
-My hotel is right next to the Siem Reap River—a slow-moving, tree-lined waterway that cuts through the center of town.
-It’s not particularly scenic, but it gives the city a touch of calm and structure.
+My hotel sits beside the Siem Reap River, a slow-moving, tree-lined waterway that winds through the center of town.
+The river isn’t particularly scenic, but it gives the area more character, its still, tea-colored water reflecting the greenery along its banks.
+Simple pedestrian bridges, some painted in bright colors, others plain and utilitarian, arch gently across the water, linking both sides of the riverfront.

-Then there’s Pub Street.
-It’s a neon-lit strip packed with bars, clubs, and restaurants, blasting music and catering almost exclusively to tourists.
-Both Pub Street and the night market draw big crowds, but unlike Riverside, where you’ll still see locals out enjoying a meal with friends or family, Pub Street feels like a total tourist trap.
+On my way back to the hotel, I walked past Pub Street.
+It’s a neon-lit strip packed with bars, clubs, and restaurants, all blasting music and catering almost entirely to tourists.
+Both Pub Street and the night market draw big crowds, but unlike Riverside, where you’ll still see locals enjoying a meal with friends or family, Pub Street feels like a total tourist trap.
 I walked in, took one look around, and walked right back out.
-There was nothing here I haven’t seen many times before.
+There was nothing there I hadn’t seen many times before, and honestly, it’s just not the vibe I’m going for anymore.

 Comments are closed.